Ed94/gencpp/Readme.md

 **Singleheader**

-`gen.singleheader.cpp` generated a single-header version of the library following the convention shown in popular libraries such as: gb, stb, and zpl.
+`gen.singleheader.cpp` generates a single-header version of the library following the convention shown in popular libraries such as: gb, stb, and zpl.

 **Test**